Seanny123/ShortStories/tempo.md

 Except I wish it wasn't.

 I wish I could be some sort of hybrid necromancer-archaeologist who unearthed the past, understood it and then brought it back to life.
 She made me happy and, godammit, I haven't felt that in a long time, even if it was the bad kind of happy that they warn you about in books.

 "You know," she say "when you guys first broke up, I was like: 'Sweet, break-up album time.
 One order of catharsis comin' right up.', but that never happened.
 So I guess I was just wondering if you've actually moved on, or if you just shoved it down there?"
 "Oh no. The break-up album happened.
 It was just so bad I never showed it to you."
 I joke.

 The church is one those mega-churches with a multi-level parking garage, which is filled with shiny cars I'd only seen before in video games.

 "Personally," says Dev, "I don't get the whole piano/vocal duo thing.
 No offence to you guys, but this guy has done everything from Jazz to Dubstep.
 What was it about you two that he loved so much?
 When I die, I want the most mournful, soulful ska band you can find.
 Ya got it?
 I want those trumpets to dig into your soul, like they're being played by fucking angels."
 "I think it would be hard for the angels to fuck and play trumpets at the same time."
 Dev rolls his eyes and punches my arm.

 We're the finale, so we have to wait for an eternity in the wings.
 When it's finally our turn, I walk deliberately on stage (or do you call it something different if it's in a church?), uncertain of what persona to assume in front of mourners.
 I look over at Sharon, who's confident as usual.
 She nods for me to start.
-I breathe out once to stabilize and hit those notes with all I havae.
+I breathe out once to stabilize and hit those notes with all I have.
 Our voices harmonize and the emotions flow, amplified by the acoustics of the church.
 It's like we are tearing the world down, leaving only the music to remain.

 "
 Let it go